AndreiChertkov/teneva/doc/core/tensors.rst

     # 390.0
     #

-  The value of "shift" may be also scalar:
+  The value of the "shift" may be also a scalar:

   .. code-block:: python

-    Y = teneva.tensor_poly(n, 42., power, scale)
+    Y = teneva.poly(n, 42., power, scale)
     teneva.show(Y)

     # >>> ----------------------------------------